dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.3.7
+- New:     Documentation link added to customizer.
+- New:     Theme information page added under Appearance in admin area.
+- Updated: Text domain changed from 'redux-framework' to 'renden' in options.php.

 Version 1.3.6
 - New:     Theme information page added under Appearance in admin area.
 - Removed: Migration notice informing users that theme options have moved to customizer no longer needed.